-Over the course of the semester, there will be six substantive quizzes covering material from lectures, assigned chapters, supplemental readings and video material.
+Over the semester, there will be six substantive quizzes covering material from lectures, assigned chapters, supplemental readings and video material.
 The quizzes are not cumulative, except to the extent that material covered later in the course builds upon that discussed earlier.
-Quizzes will cover two modules worth of material, and will take place at the end of modules 2, 4, 6, 8, 10 and 12.
-Five of the 6 substantive quizzes will count toward your final grade, so your lowest substantive quiz score will be dropped from your final grade.
-Thus, your substantive quizzes are worth a total of 100 points toward your final grade (5 quizzes worth 20 points each).
+Quizzes will cover two modules worth of material and will take place at the end of modules 2, 4, 6, 8, 10 and 12.
+Five of the 6 quizzes will count toward your final grade, so your lowest quiz score will be dropped from your final grade.
+Your quizzes are worth a total of 100 points toward your final grade (5 quizzes worth 20 points each).

-Once you have completed all of the assigned tasks for a module (i.e., the chapter and supplemental readings, lectures, video links, etc.), make sure you study this material thoroughly.
+Once you have completed all assigned tasks for a module (i.e., the chapter and supplemental readings, lectures, video links, etc.), make sure you study this material thoroughly.
 You should then be ready to take the quiz.
-The quiz is timed, so should know all the material prior to starting the quiz (i.e., there will not be enough time to look up each answer in your notes, so you should prepare as if your notes were not available to you).
+The quiz is timed, so you should know all the material prior to starting the quiz (i.e., there will not be enough time to look up each answer in your notes, so you should prepare as if your notes were not available to you).
 You will have 25 minutes to complete each quiz.

-Quizzes will open on Fridays at 12:01 a.m. and remain open until Sunday at 11:55 pm.
-You are responsible for completing your quizzes by 11:55 pm on the due date.
+Quizzes will open on Fridays at 12:01 a.m. and remain open until Sunday at 11:59 pm.
+You are responsible for completing your quizzes by 11:59 pm on the due date.
 You will have 25 minutes to complete your 20 question quiz.
 If you are still taking the quiz when the due time for the quiz passes, you will not be allowed to submit your quiz.
-Thus, the latest start time for each quiz is 11:30 pm Eastern Time on quiz days.
-You MUST take the quiz BEFORE the deadline listed.
 Make up quizzes will be given according to the makeup policy (see below) and will be scheduled at my discretion.